Rodent removal

 How to Improve Attic Ventilation

 Start by ensuring both intake (like soffit vents) and exhaust (like ridge or roof vents) are present and balanced.
 Remove blockages caused by insulation or debris.
+Seal obvious gaps around penetrations, chase tops, and attic access points so warm air doesn’t leak upward and condense.
 If necessary, install an attic fan or upgrade to more efficient venting systems to improve airflow and protect your home.
+Good airflow also helps insulation stay fluffy and dry, which makes it harder for rodents to burrow and reduces the likelihood you’ll need rodent removal again.